-The number of hams in the USA is growing with 762,893 active Amateur licenses as of April 2013.
+The number of hams in the USA is 755,430 active Amateur licenses as of February 2019.
+There are over 700 hams here in Bonner County.
 Many Hams love to build their own equipment and experiment with different types of technology.
 Amateur radio is responsible for the development of many different types of technologies now commonly used in many different types of industries.
 If building is not for you, there is lots of new and used commercially built equipment available.
 There are more different types of activities you can do with amateur radio than I can even try to list on this page.
 Activities range from talking to local friends on the VHF/UHF and microwave bands to talking to friends anywhere across the planet on the HF bands.
-There are many different modes from voice and CW (a.k.a morse code) to dozens of different digital modes using a computer and radio.
-If outter space is your thing, there are several satellites available to amateur radio use including talking to the astronauts on the International Space Station (ISS).
+There are many different modes from voice and CW (a.k.a Morse code) to dozens of different digital modes using a computer and radio.
+If outer space is your thing, there are several satellites available to amateur radio use including talking to the astronauts on the International Space Station (ISS).
 As mankind creates bases on the moon and planets, you can bet amateur radio will be there.

 Getting A Book To Study

 To start learning you will need to get one of the Amateur Radio License books that are available.
 If taking a class, you will need to find out which book the class is using so you get the same one.
-Although all the books in theory teach the same material needed to pass the current question pool, they will vary greatly on how they arrange the material within the book and how deeply they cover the material.
-One of the main titles to look for is "Ham Radio License Manual" by the ARRL.
-Another is "2014-2018 Technician Class" by Gordon West.
+Although all the books in theory teach the same material, they will vary greatly on how they arrange the material within the book and how deeply they cover the material.
+One of the main titles to look for is the current “Ham Radio License Manual” by the ARRL.
+Another is the current “2018 -2022 Technician Class” by Gordon West.

 Check your local book stores.
 If they do not carry those titles you can also order them online.
 Some books will come with a CD with software, support material and practice exams to go along with the book.
 Amazon.com and Ebay.com are good sources for new and used books.
 You can search for other book vendors online.
 Try to look for a book that has the current Technician question pool listed above.
 If you get an older version of a book with an older question pool, you will also want to download the current question pool and graphics to study from instead of using the question pool listed in the book.